genisis0x/genisis0x/README.md

 # Hi there 👋,

-I'm Manmeet Singh, currently a full-time **Sr. Blockchain Engineer** and an Independent Auditor.
+Currently a full-time **Sr. Blockchain Engineer** and an Independent Auditor.

 ## About Me